null

 SOLUTION

 Sharpen the bit on a 118° angle.
-We recommend using our Diamond Wheel to assist with this, or you can send it back to us and we’ll sharpen it for you.
+Use our Diamond Wheel, or send it back to us and we’ll sharpen it for you.

 How Are Bad Dog Bits Different?